mehmetkadriumay/osduonrp/docs/docs/install.md

 ## Confirm things are working

-### Tunnel
+### Minikube Tunnel

 !!! info "Tunnel"

-    Tunnelling is only required when you are deploying on minikube.
+    Tunnelling is only required when you are deploying on Minikube.

     Once you have CImpl deployed locally (with our without data) on minikube you'll need to run tunnel to be able to redirect your network to get to kubernetes pods running in the minikube docker container.
 Tunnel does require administrative privileges (via sudo on Mac and Linux).